Questor’s Gambit

 The captain’s voice answered through the comm-pin, “It’s worse than that, Commander.
 I’ve been receiving reports of intruders all over the ship — our security teams can’t keep up.”

 “We should get out of here,” Cmdr.
 Wilker said.
-He looked down at the tabby engineer stuck to the deck and asked, “Do we have any back-up crystals?”
+He looked down at the orange tabby engineer stuck to the deck and asked, “Do we have any back-up crystals?”

 “Not any more,” the captain’s voice responded.
 “They’ve stripped us clean of anything valuable and portable.
 We’re dead in the water.
 But the good news is that they’re leaving us otherwise alone.”